KevinChenKeyu/AMLS_22-23-_SN19044757/README.md

 ![sample](./sample.png?raw=true)

 please do not include any extra files or folders, wrong directory will cause failure of execution.
-In order to maintain this file in github, L ieave one picture in the file, please delete it when using this file
+In order to maintain this file in github, I leave one picture in the file, please delete it when using this file

 ## Comments of this code